awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 # Using MongoDB as a source for AWS DMS<a name="CHAP_Source.MongoDB"></a>

 AWS DMS supports MongoDB versions 3\.x and 4\.0 as a database source\.
 Starting with AWS DMS 3\.4\.5, AWS DMS supports MongoDB versions 4\.2 and 4\.4\.
-Starting with Mongo DB version 4\.2, AWS DMS 3\.4\.5 and later supports distributed transactions\.
+Starting with MongoDB version 4\.2, AWS DMS 3\.4\.5 and later supports distributed transactions\.
 For more information on MongoDB distributed transactions, see [Transactions](https://docs.mongodb.com/manual/core/transactions/) in MongoDB\.

 If you are new to MongoDB, be aware of the following important MongoDB database concepts:
 + A record in MongoDB is a *document*, which is a data structure composed of field and value pairs\.
 The value of a field can include other documents, arrays, and arrays of documents\.
 A document is roughly equivalent to a row in a relational database table\.